karpetrosyan/aioreq/README.md

 ### More advanced usage
 ---

-This code will send 100 get requests to [`google.com`](https://www.google.com) asynchronously which is much faster then sync requests like [requests](https://github.com/psf/requests) library do.
+This code will asynchronously send 100 get requests to [`google.com`](https://www.google.com), which is much faster than synchronous libraries.

 ``` python
 >>> import asyncio